Reviews

 You play as a mariner whose boat crashed upon the rocky shores of a town called Greater Marrow.
 You wake up on the docks, and a small, portly fellow gets you situated to your surroundings.
 This man is the mayor, and he sets you up with a new boat.

 One thing I really appreciate about Dredge is how quickly it gets you into the gameplay.
 They tell you the simple controls for your vessel, tell you how to fish, and that’s it.
 No long, unskippable tutorials or jarring exposition dumps, just you, your boat, and the open ocean.
-You start with a basic fishing poll and gain more equipment and abilities as you progress.
+You start with a basic fishing pole and gain more equipment and abilities as you progress.
 It’s time to catch some fish and make tons of dough!
 Well, almost.
 A portion of the revenue you make from catches goes to paying off the boat until you’re debt-free.

 Fishing is rather straightforward.
 All you need to do is find spots of disturbed water, which are marked by splashes.
 You can tell what kind of species is there by the outline, and you can tell how many are left at a glance.
 Fish have different mini-games depending on the species, usually some iteration of clicking precisely when a moving line overlaps with another.
 You can also use nets and crab pots for a more passive playstyle.
 Simply release the net to drag it behind you, or place a pot and return to it later.